distriqt/ANE-CustomResources/README.md

 - [com.distriqt.PushNotifications](http://airnativeextensions.com/extension/com.distriqt.PushNotifications)

-To use this script ensure you have ant installed on your machine along with a recent version of the AIR and Android SDKs
+To use this script ensure you have Apache Ant installed on your machine along with a recent version of the AIR and Android SDKs and a version of Java.

 - **AIR SDK** : http://www.adobe.com/devnet/air/air-sdk-download.html

 - **Android SDK** : Easiest way is to install Android Studio: https://developer.android.com/studio/index.html

 - **Apache Ant** : You can download the binary distributions from here: http://ant.apache.org/

   - macOS (OSX) :
     - Homebrew : `brew install ant`
     - MacPorts : `sudo port install apache-ant`

+  - Windows:
+    - Download the binary distribution and extract to a location
+    - Add the `ANT_HOME` environment variable pointing to this location
+    - Update your `PATH` variable, append `%ANT_HOME%\bin`

 Once you have all those setup, download this repository and open the `build.config` file.